 Right now Shawn spends a lot of his free time being a parent to his 16 month old daughter.
 When he’s not spending quality time with his family, Shawn also likes to play basketball, water polo, and video games, as well as blog.

 The Scientific Side

-Shawn spends his days looks for ways to detect signs of alien life.
-He uses a wide variety of techniques, includes mass spectrometers to measure the ratios of isotopes on the surface of Mars or spectrographs to measure the abundance of planetary gases.
+Shawn spends his days looking for ways to detect signs of alien life.
+He uses a wide variety of techniques, including mass spectrometers to measure the ratios of isotopes on the surface of Mars or spectrographs to measure the abundance of planetary gases.

 A Dose of Motivation